redsift/d3-rs-schedule/README.md

 `s` start timestamp for the event (epoch UTC ms)
 `e` start timestamp for the event (epoch UTC ms)
 `t` text to display
 `u` status text for the event.
-By default, the only status that is known is 'highlight' and highlights the entry.
-The value of this string is also used to map against the color of the background used.
+This is used by the default fill function to highlight events.
+The known values are `proposed`, `conflict` and `provisional`.

 ### Parameters